 What about free time?

-Yes, you will be busy with classes, labs, studying but you will also have access to the Joe Frank Sanderson Recreation Center, voted the "Best Fitness Center" in the state by Mississippi Magazine, and will participate in various program-sponsored activities.
-So what is the most fun?
-Hanging out with your new friends – a group of teens with similar long-term goals and interests.
+Yes, you will be busy with class and studying but you will also have access to group activities that promote relationship-building.
+So, what is the most fun?
+Hanging out with your new friends – a group of teens with similar long-term goals and interests!

 What might I like the least?

 Think of it as college with a few additional rules.
-Yes, in many ways you will have more freedoms than you may be used to, but there will also be limits.
-You will have to stay on campus at all times and will not be allowed to drive your car if you bring one.
-There will be mandatory study times.
-Oh, and classes do start at 8 AM!
+You will interact daily with your counselor.
+There will be mandatory study times facilitated by program staff.
 The experience has been structured with the primary objective of helping you succeed.
 You may not always agree with how we have set that structure, but you will have an amazing experience!

-What if I want to be gone for a day or an evening during the program?
+What if I want to be gone for a day or an evening during the program's online scheduled times?

 We recognize that our students often have many options available to them.
 Attending this program is a privilege and Scholars often need to make difficult choices.
-It is, as said earlier, a time demanding program and our primary goal is for you to do very well.
-Therefore, we require your total commitment Sunday night till Friday afternoon each week from start to end of program.
+It is, as said earlier, a time-demanding program, and our primary goal is for you to do very well.
+Therefore, we require your total commitment.
 Full participation is mandatory.

 What will I be responsible for financially?

 No, you do not need to belong to 4-H and there is no preference for members.
-The program is financially supported by Mississippi State University Extension Service and our youth programs fall under the umbrella of 4-H. Extension’s 4-H organization is committed to developing youth potential throughout our state and, therefore, serves as an appropriate umbrella organization for Rural Medical Scholars.
-We need to know if you are a member for administrative purposes, but it has no influence in our selection process.
-Acceptance into the Rural Medical Scholars program does not necessitate your active involvement in local 4-H programs or activities.
+The program is supported by Mississippi State University Extension Service and our youth programs fall under the umbrella of 4-H. Extension’s 4-H organization is committed to developing youth potential throughout our state and, therefore, serves as an appropriate umbrella organization for Rural Medical & Science Scholars.
+We need to know if you are a member for administrative purposes, but it has no influence on our selection process.
+Acceptance into the Rural Medical & Science Scholars program does not necessitate your active involvement in local 4-H programs or activities.

 When will I hear if I am accepted into the program?

 We anticipate that acceptance letters will be emailed by April 22, 2024.
 Please provide an accessible email that can be used for program correspondence.